spike0en/Pacman_Archive/README.md

 # Nothing Phone (2a) Archive

-* A comprehensive collection of unmodified Full OTA update packages & stock OTA images for Nothing Phone (2a).
+* A comprehensive collection of unmodified Stock OTA images for Nothing Phone (2a).

 ## Downloads